 Step into a mystical forest where legends live on.

-✅ Tranquil forest walks beneath towering cedars
+✅ Begin your morning with tranquil forest walks beneath towering cedars

-✅ Explore centuries-old mountain shrines
+✅ Explore centuries-old mountain shrines and experience Togakushi’s spiritual atmosphere

 ✅ Enjoy handmade soba in a peaceful village setting